DPDK/dpdk/doc/guides/sample_app_ug/vmdq_dcb_forwarding.rst

 Once the network port has been initialized using the correct VMDQ and DCB values, the initialization of the port's RX and TX hardware rings is performed similarly to that in the L2 Forwarding sample application.
-See Chapter 9, "L2 Forwarding Sample Aplication (in Real and Virtualized Environments)" for more information.
+See Chapter 9, "L2 Forwarding Sample Application (in Real and Virtualized Environments)" for more information.

 Statistics Display
 ~~~~~~~~~~~~~~~~~~